Orlando Prescription Fraud Attorneys

 Patients, pharmacies, doctors and pharmacists may find themselves facing charges of prescription fraud, which can occur in many ways.
 In Florida prosecutors and law enforcement are particularly tough when it comes to all types of drug crimes.
 Cocaine, heroin, methamphetamine - all of these drugs are dangerous and illegal; however prescription drugs can be just as lethal and leave you facing criminal charges.
-At Adams & Luka our Orlando prescription fraud lawyers are skilled, knowledgeable, and have the experience to provide our clients with a vigorous and effective defense.
+At Adams & Luka our Orlando drug crime lawyers are skilled, knowledgeable, and have the experience to provide our clients with a vigorous and effective defense.
 We also provide the legal guidance to help you navigate a complex and often frightening criminal process.What is Prescription Drug Fraud?

 As mentioned above, prescription fraud includes various forms.
 These may include:

 - Obtaining a larger amount of a legal narcotic than allowed by creating fake prescriptions

 - Pharmaceutical fraud, which involves marketing or selling prescription drugs for purposes not approved by the FDA

 - Obtaining multiple prescriptions by "doctor shopping," particularly for Oxycodone or other painkillers that are then illegally sold

 - Overcharging Medicaid or Medicare for prescription medications

 - For pharmaceutical companies, encouraging doctors to prescribe specific medications the patient does not necessarily need by providing kickbacks